-The 24 successful managers will receive funding and training under the inaugural Accelerator programme
+The 24 successful managers will receive funding, training and mentoring under the inaugural Accelerator Programme for Music Managers

 Sign up for IQ Index

 The latest industry news to your inbox.

 A Music Managers Forum and Featured Artists Coalition survey highlights the cost of show cancellations for artists and managers, with £3.1m already lost in commission